ibrahimborba/ibrahimborba/README.md

 ## Hey, welcome to my GitHub!

-- Full Stack Web Development Student at Trybe
+- Full Stack Web Developer
-- Learning OOP and SOLID
+- Learning MongoDB
 - I like to dive into challenging projects, create pleasant experiences and constantly learn new subjects
+- Architectures and principles: MSC, REST, TDD, OOP, SOLID
 - You can contact me in my e-mail: <a href="mailto:ibrahim.borba@gmail.com" target="_blank">ibrahim.borba@gmail.com</a>

 ### Also avaiable at &nbsp;